Skip to main content

 Aims

-This module provides the trainee with the knowledge that underpins the Radiotherapy Physics specialism in the third year of the MSc and gives the trainee the tools to undertake learning in the workplace.
+This module provides the student with the knowledge that underpins specialist practice in Radiotherapy in the third year of the Scientist Training Programme (STP), and gives the student the tools to undertake project based learning in the workplace.

 Outline Of Syllabus